jcaillon/valet/docs/content/docs/550.bash-best-practices/_index.md

 > Quote from bash manual: If a compound command or shell function executes in a context where -e is being ignored, none of the commands executed within the compound command or function body will be affected by the -e setting, even if -e is set and a command returns a failure status.

+The bash option `nounset` will cause bash to exit without triggering the ERR trap if a variable is not set.
+This is because the ERR trap is only triggered by commands that return a non-zero exit status, and an unset variable does not return a non-zero exit status.

 {{< callout emoji="💡" >}}
 Do not call a complex function in a `until`, `while`, `if`, or as part of a `!`, `||`, `&&` pipeline because any error happening in the function will not trigger the **ERR trap** and will effectively be silent.
 {{< /callout >}}